anHALytics/anhalytics-core/README.md

     cluster.routing.allocation.disk.watermark.high: 99
     http.jsonp.enable: true

-don't forget to update ``anhalytics-frontend/src/main/webapp/js/resource/config.js`` and ``anhalytics-index/index.properties`` with the correct settings for your local installation of ElasticSearch and NERD service.
+don't forget to update ``anhalytics-frontend/src/main/webapp/js/resource/config.js`` and ``config/local/index.properties`` with the correct settings (host, port, indices, cluster name) for your local installation of ElasticSearch and NERD service.

 AnHALytics supports currently (April 2016) a version __1.4__ of ElasticSearch, we plan to upgrade to a version 2.* in the next weeks.

 ###### 6. MongoDB

 A running instance of [MongoDB](https://www.mongodb.org) is required for document persistence and document provision.
-Once installed, add an admin user and update the sub-project property file ``anhalytics-commons/commons.properties``.
+Once installed, add an admin user and update the sub-project property file ``config/local/commons.properties``.

+###### 7. Mysql

+A running instance of [Mysql](https://www.mysql.fr/) is required for building the knowledge base.
+Once installed, import the schema from ``doc/anhalyticsDB.sql`` and update the property file ``config/local/kb.properties``.

-###### 7. Web server
+###### 8. Web server

 A web application server, such as Tomcat, JBoss or Jetty, is necessary to deploy the complementary front demos which are packaged in a war file.